kadikraman/draftjs-md-converter/readme.md

 };
 ```

-The inline styles extended or overridden by passing it in as a second optional argument to `draftjsToMd`, e.g.
+The inline styles can be extended or overridden by passing a custom dictionary object as a second optional argument to `draftjsToMd`, e.g.

 ```js
 const myMdDict = {